ELELAB/cancermuts/docs/tutorial.md

 to the same mutations annotated in two different genome assemblies, therefore the two scores we are able to gather have the same value.

+#### REVEL score from a local file

+The REVEL scores from MyVariant are only available for the canonical isoform.
+If we want to annotate mutations on *alternative isoforms* we need to use the `RevelDatabase` class, which works from a local REVEL file and matches variants by Ensembl transcript ID.

+First we need to download a local copy of the REVEL database in CSV format.
+The file must contain the following columns:

+chr,hg19_pos,grch38_pos,ref,alt,aaref,aaalt,REVEL,Ensembl_transcriptid

+The Ensembl_transcriptid column may contain multiple IDs separated by ;.
+Both hg19_pos and grch38_pos should be present, as Cancermuts will automatically use the correct one depending on the genome assembly of the genomic mutation.

+We can then annotate our sequence with the local REVEL database:

+>>> from cancermuts.datasources import RevelDatabase

+>>> revel_file = "/data/databases/REVEL/revel_with_transcript_ids.csv"
+>>> rv = RevelDatabase(revel_file)
+>>> rv.add_metadata(seq)

+We can now check that REVEL scores have been annotated for our mutations:

+>>> seq.positions[64].mutations[0].metadata['revel_score']
+[<Revel, 0.575>]

+This score was matched by chromosome, position, reference and alternative alleles, the amino acid change, and the Ensembl transcript ID associated to the sequence.

+When working with canonical isoforms, both MyVariant and RevelDatabase can be used.
+For alternative isoforms, only RevelDatabase supports annotation, since it directly matches Ensembl transcript IDs from the local file.

 #### gnomAD allele frequencies

 Similarly, we annotate mutations with their exome or genome allele frequencies